It’s TikTok’s world, and we’re all living in it.

 Biteable – Biteable’s TikTok is bragworthy for several reasons, but one standout: the longevity of their publishing frequency.
 A near daily cadence of meme-referencing, personality-rich content from in-house Social Media Manager Haily Moulton has resulted in an engaged follower base, 5+ million collective likes, and 100+ million organic views.
 The strategy?
 With a video-based product and a wide set of use cases and category buyers, the play is to use light, fun, and relevant TikTok #9to5 content to lift brand awareness.
 No hard sells, just good vibes.
 And with so many shots on goal, it’s no surprise the strategy has paid off with videos frequently reaching north of 1+ million views.

 Confluence – Atlassian’s collaborative workspace product Confluence is on a mission to make teams work better.
 Once a product best known by the IT department, their TikTok is all about connecting with a broader community of remote workers with roles across the enterprise.
 Their content leans into timely trends, but also taps into a variety of creators and influencers to weave Confluence into content about collaboration and career growth.
-(2024 note: not currently active)

-Apex Motion Control – Apex Motion Control designs food service robots, and they won over TikTok with a variety of smart marketing moves.
-AMC goes beyond the classic (but boring) tutorials you’d expect.
-Their videos personify their products, play off trending formats, lean into pop culture, and overall make a technical product more exciting.
-It’s delightfully weird and incredibly engaging.
 While there’s a variety of content types, their in-house social media creator appears consistently in videos, and has for several years.
-By the end of 2023, they had amassed 4+ million likes on their videos, and acquired 85.5k followers.
-(2024 note: after their SMM left the company the account became inactive.
-That’s a real risk with TikTok!)
+By the end of 2024, they had amassed 4+ million likes on their videos, and acquired 85.5k followers (Sadly, after their SMM left the company the account became inactive as of 2025).

 VILPE – A Finnish manufacturing company that provides building and roofing solutions to improve air quality for homes.
-It’s not the type of brand you’d expect to find its fit on TikTok, and yet as of February 2024 more than 107,000 people follow them on the platform.
-Vilpe features product education in compelling formats, but the vast majority follow them for their office culture.
-By shining a light on the personalities behind the brand, they have managed to get tens of thousands of strangers invested in their mission.
+It’s not the type of brand you’d expect to find its fit on TikTok, and yet more than 100,000 people follow them on the platform.

 Creating a cult following of company characters has translated into HR and PR success.
 Here’s an example: Vilpe uses its TikTok page to raise money for charity.

 SILVI Materials – A family-owned concrete business, what’s not to love?
 Silvi is a shining example of playing to your strengths and using your assets.
 Boasting 12k+ followers, Silvi has found success through a combination of pleasing sights and sounds, on-site and behind-the-scenes video, a “main character” creator who doesn’t take themselves too seriously, and — let’s face it — big trucks.
-The combination of education, cool video, and people in uniform is working for them. (h/t to Jason Bradwell for getting Silvi and VILPE on our radar.)

-SupplyHouse.com – According to their bio “Championing the trades” may be their mission, but selling equipment for maintenance, repair, and operations (MRO) jobs is their business, and TikTok seems to be helping.
 SupplyHouse content focuses on ‘tools of the trades’, customer generated videos, equipment spotlights and education, and product-focused spark ads.
 This clever product video was engineered perfectly for interaction and scored nearly 200 comments.

 8 Success Factors You Must Understand for B2B TikTok